Ne0nd0g/merlin-documentation/docs/source/cli/menu/listeners.rst

 The ``info`` command is used to display information about a previously created Listener.

+View the :doc:`Listeners </cli/listeners>` page for additional information on specific listener configurable options.

 ..
 Note::
     Cycle through the available listeners using the tab key after the info command.